 Who is bitten most often?
 Children — usually young boys.
 One study showed that an adult was not present in the dog bite incident 69 percent of the time.
 Even when an adult stands inches away from a child and a dog, that’s no guarantee that a bite won’t occur.

 It is vitally important that parents and all dog owners understand what they can do to prevent such a tragedy.
 When a dog bites — even if harassed by a child — there is a substantial chance that the bite leads to a swift death by euthanasia.
-It also can create lifelong fear and anxiety of dogs in children who suffer a bite.
+It also can create lifelong fear and anxiety in dogs in children who suffer a bite.
 And let’s not forget the potentially large financial consequences should your dog bite someone.

 How can you prevent dog bites?